Loss and decoherence at the quantum Hall - superconductor interface: Histograms of normalized

-\subsection{Histograms of normalized $\sigma(P_{eh})$}
+\section{Histograms of normalized $\sigma$}

-The distribution of $P_{eh}$ plotted in Fig.~4a is heavily centered around zero in contrast to the predicted uniform distribution in Ref.~\cite{https://doi.org/10.48550/arxiv.2201.00273}.
-However, a uniform distribution can also be heavily distorted if the distribution of vortex configurations $\{\textbf{r}_{vortex}\}$ produce a wide spread of $A\left(\{\textbf{r}_{vortex}\}\right)$ (see Fig.~\ref{S6}).
-To eliminate this effect, in Fig.~\ref{S5}, we normalize $P_{eh}$ by $\sigma(P_{eh})$ of the corresponding trace and reproduce the histograms.
-We find that the shape of the distribution remains roughly the same.
+The distribution of $P_{eh}$ plotted in Fig.~4a is peaked around zero in contrast to the predicted uniform distribution in Ref.~\cite{Kurilovich_disorder_2022}.
+However, a uniform distribution can also be distorted if the distribution of vortex configurations $\{\textbf{r}_{vortex}\}$ produce a wide spread of $A\left(\{\textbf{r}_{vortex}\}\right)$ (see Fig.~\ref{S6}).
+To eliminate this effect, we normalize each $P_{eh}(V_G, B)$ curve by its standard deviation, $\sigma(B)$, calculated at the same $B$.
+We plot the histograms of the resulting quantity in Fig.~\ref{S5}.
+We find that the shape of the distribution remains roughly the same as in Fig.~4a.
+Therefore, the variation of losses with $B$ cannot explain the roughly triangular shape of the distribution.